isomerpages/moe-navalbasesec/_about-us/Our Campus.md

 <h5>(1) A School as a Big Learning Space</h5>
 <p>As Navalites move around in school, they have multiple opportunities to
-interact with one another and learn from learning spaces outside of their classrooms, from the Horizon – our school library, to the Starbooard, to the newly-renovated canteen.</p>
+interact with one another and learn from learning spaces outside of their classrooms, from the Horizon – our school library, to the Starboard, to the newly-renovated canteen.</p>
 <p></p>
 <div class="isomer-image-wrapper">